The-7-Hunter/react-design-patterns/README.md

 # react-design-patterns
-This is a playground to test React Designing Patterns
+This is a playground to test React Designing Patterns. update readme